XV Gymnasium: Curriculum

 There are around 1200 students divided into two parts: the so-called "national program" and the International Baccalaureate program.

 In the national program, the students follow the curriculum of mathematical - natural scientific gymnasium, as outlined by the Ministry of Science, Education and Sports (Ministarstvo znanosti, obrazovanja i športa).
 There are three sub-programs, the "Information Science" program which has an additional weekly hour of mathematics and an additional weekly hour of computer science, the Mathematics program. with two additional weekly hours of mathematics, and the "General" program with two weekly hours of a second foreign language, usually German.

 The International Baccalaureate program, implemented at the school in 1991, is not publicly funded but is instead financed by student tuitions.
 In it, the school follows the usual IB curriculum, divided into two segments: IB Middle Years Programme (grades 9 and 10) and IB Diploma Programme (grades 11 and 12).
 Around 200 Croatian and foreign students are in IB classes.
 All the classes are conducted in English.

 Extracurricular Activities and Successes

-University students work along full-time teachers preparing the students, which is a rather uncommon way of preparing used only in a few Croatian schools and a few more schools in the Balkans.
+University students work along full-time teachers preparing the students, which is a rather uncommon way of preparing used only in a few other Croatian schools.

 Among most notable international results are multiple successes, both in team and single events, at: